WAIFS AND UNSUNG HEROES;

 the compulsion to repair or rescue her, so you can feel

 happier or at peace.
-You'll also be apologizing for disappointing
+You will also be apologizing for disappointing

 her, way more than you should.
 Feel your emotions, let